RebornBeat/HALO-AD-Hierarchical-Array-Layered-Optical-Air-Defense-Research-Framework-/software/geometry/geometry_spec.md

-# Geometry Engine Specification — HALO-AD
+# Geometry Engine Specification — `halo-geometry` Crate

-**Component:** `halo-geometry` crate
+**Component:** `halo-geometry`
 **Version:** 0.1.0
 **Status:** Implementation Specification
+**Implements:** `docs/theory/coverage_geometry.md`, `docs/theory/mast_elevation_analysis.md`

 ---

 ## 1. Overview

 The Geometry Engine is the computational core of HALO-AD.
-It is responsible for all spatial calculations related to sensor coverage, line-of-sight (LOS), atmospheric effects on beam propagation, and optimal placement/orientation of emitter masts.
+It provides all physics-correct geometric computations the simulator requires — sensor coverage, line-of-sight (LOS), atmospheric beam propagation, and optimal mast placement/orientation.

+It is a **pure library crate** with no I/O, no side effects, and no simulation state.
+Every function is a pure computation over well-defined inputs.
 While `docs/theory/coverage_geometry.md` establishes the physical laws and mathematical foundations, this document specifies the **implementation behavior**: data structures, algorithmic choices, input/output contracts, and performance requirements.

-The engine consumes **scenario configuration** (mast positions, topologies, threat trajectories) and produces **coverage reports** (voxel observability, blind spots, quality metrics).
+**Dependencies:** `halo-core`, `omni-sense-atmospherics`, `omni-sense-frames`, `nalgebra`.

 ---